-The Board shall submit its recommendations regarding responsibility and sanction, if applicable, to the referring Conduct Officer shall:
+The Board shall submit its recommendations regarding responsibility and sanction, if applicable, to the referring Conduct Officer who shall

-a.
-Accept the recommendation and impost the recommnded sanctions.
+- Accept the recommendation and impose the recommended sanctions.

-b.
-Refer the case back to the Hearing Board with a written requqest to reconsider its recommendations, giving specific reasons for doing so.
+- Refer the case back to the Hearing Board with a written request to reconsider its recommendations, giving specific reasons for doing so.

-c.
-Modify the board’s decision: only lesser sanctions may be imposed
+- Modify the Board’s decision: only lesser sanctions may be imposed

 Office of the Dean of Students Conduct Officers or the Conduct Review Board panel may impose any of the sanctions listed below and one or more of the following sanctions when a student is found responsible for violations of the Purdue University Fort Wayne’s Code of Student Rights, Responsibilities, and Conduct:

 - Warning: a disciplinary action consisting of an official notification to a student that their behavior is inappropriate and not in compliance with the standards set forth in these regulations.
 Additionally, the student may receive additional sanctions if the student engages in the same misconduct again or commits any other violation of this Code.